Western New York lags behind the rest of the world in rehabilitation capabilities.

 - Provide advocacy for post rehabilitation opportunities

-- Educate the next generation of PT, PA, MD, RN, MSW and others
+- Educate the next generation of AT, PT, PA, MD, RN, MSW and others

 - Make Western New York a destination for post rehabilitative care

 A Strong Commitment to Community

 Daemen’s mission combined with our sustained, collaborative health partnerships contribute to our success as a leader in education, research, and medical treatment.
 With a demonstrated history of excellence in the allied health sciences since 1974, over 50% of Daemen alumni currently living in WNY majored in health

 Daemen faculty possess expertise in orthopedics, wound care, motor learning, neurology, vascular injury, and pediatrics.